-For certified aircraft the M760 should only be operated with a TSO DO-160D compliant antenna.
+For certified aircraft the M760 should only be operated with a TSO compliant antenna.
 The antenna may be 1⁄2 wave whip or 1⁄2 wave dipole, using 50ohm coaxial cable and a BNC connector for connection.
+The VSWR should ideally be less than 2:1 across the 118.000MHz to 136.975MHz airband.

-For non-certified aircraft using a non-TSO compliant antenna, the VSWR must be checked to ensure the ratio does NOT exceed 1:3:1 across 118.000 - 136.975Mhz range.
-A VSWR of 1:5:1 can be tolerated by the M760 without injury to the transceiver, but transmission performance starts to become impaired
+For non-certified aircraft using a non-TSO compliant antenna, the VSWR must be checked to ensure the ratio does NOT exceed 3:1 across the 118.000MHz to 136.975Mhz airband.
+The M760 will tolerate a VSWR of 5:1 without injury to the transceiver, but the performance is severely deteriorated.